The Allocation of Additional Time in the English Premier League - Fergie Time Post Sir Alex

 Dr Butler is one of the key organisers of the annual Sports Economics Workshop held at UCC.
-The workshop this year takes place this week on Friday 21st July and features international guest speakers.
-All are welcome to attend.
-Click here for more details about the workshop.
+The workshop this year takes place on Friday 21st July and features international guest speakers.

 Photo credit: reds on tour via Visualhunt.com / CC BY-NC-ND